pouyabey/it-ticketing-system-labs/README.md

 - Escalation decision-making
 - Tier 1 troubleshooting workflow
 - Professional written communication
-- Basic Outlook troubleshooting
+- Basic software, hardware, network, account, and endpoint support concepts

 ---

 ## Key Takeaways

-This lab helped me practice how to manage an IT support ticket in a structured and professional way.
+These labs are designed to build practical IT support documentation skills.
+The main focus is not only solving the issue, but also creating a clear record of what happened, what was communicated, what troubleshooting was completed, whether escalation was needed, and how the issue was resolved.

-The most important takeaway is that good ticket documentation is not only about fixing the issue.
-It is also about creating a clear record of what happened, what was communicated, what troubleshooting was completed, whether escalation was needed, and how the issue was resolved.
+Good ticket documentation helps IT teams provide consistent support, reduce repeated troubleshooting, improve communication, and maintain a reliable history of support actions.